cem220/cem220.github.io/README.md

 # About Me
 Hi!
 My name is Caitlyn Martyn.
-I am a sophomore at Lehigh University studying Journalism and Marketing.
+I am a sophomore at Lehigh University studying Journalism, Marketing and Design.
 I am from Westchester, New York.
 I will be using this page to display my various projects created in my Visual Communication class.
 I can be contacted through my [LinkedIn](https://www.linkedin.com/in/caitlynmartyn/).

 ![Me](https://github.com/cem220/cem220.github.io/blob/master/Screen%20Shot%202018-03-26%20at%204.34.46%20PM.png?raw=true)